Shane-Dias/Shane-Dias/README.md

 ### 🌟 About Me

-I'm a second-year computer engineering student at Fr Conceicao Rodrigues.
-I have a strong interest in web development and programming languages.
-I love learning new technologies and collaborating on projects that make a difference.
+I'm a second-year computer engineering student at Fr Conceicao Rodrigues and a full-stack MERN developer with a strong foundation in both frontend and backend technologies, I enjoy building dynamic and scalable web applications.
+I'm passionate about learning new technologies and continuously improving my skills, always seeking opportunities to tackle new challenges and collaborate on meaningful projects.
-I am currently learning backend web development to expand my skill set and build full-stack applications.

 ### 💻 Tech Stack: